 Editor’s Note: This article was originally published on June 29th, 2020.
 It has been updated to reflect the latest positions advocated by Democratic and Republican leadership as well as President Trump’s August 8th, 2020, executive order.

 As part of the financial relief during the Coronavirus epidemic, interest rates on most federal student loans have been lowered to 0%.
-This interest rate freeze is set to expire on September 30, 2020.
+Under the CARES Act, the interest rate freeze was set to expire on September 30, 2020.

-Several readers have asked about the possibility of the 0% interest rate being extended beyond the current expiration date.
+Several readers have asked about the possibility of the 0% interest rate being extended beyond the CARES Act expiration date.

 Given the current political climate and the projections of economists and epidemiologists, borrowers have a good chance of having the interest rate break extended.

 0% Interest has a Great Chance of Being Extended

 At this point, it seems almost certain that Covid-19 will continue to be an issue in the fall.
 Another major event in the fall will be the November elections.